A Guide to Compile-Time, Template, and Runtime Expressions in Azure Pipelines

 displayName: 'Run Tests'

-And here’s how to use it in your pipeline:
+Here is how to use the template in your pipeline:

 # azure-pipelines.yml